 We explain these in more detail in the Baccarat versions section.

-Ezugi is a live casino company with a strong presence at the US online casinos.
+Ezugi is a live casino company with a long history at British online casinos.
 It was bought by Evolution in 2018.
 Ezugi's baccarat selection includes the following versions:

 Nowadays, all online baccarat versions are optimized both for desktop and mobile.
 All games are done with HTML5, meaning they should run on any device.

 You can play RNG baccarat and enter the live dealer tables directly on your desktop browser.
 There's no need to download a separate casino app or baccarat software.

 If your mobile internet connection is choppy, we recommend finding high quality wi-fi to play at the live dealer baccarat tables.
 Otherwise, the quality of the stream may be on the low side.